 Nickel wound guitar strings are brighter, more mid-rangey, and have sharper, crisper attack.

 Which type of strings lasts longer?

 In terms of tonal consistency, pure nickel strings definitely have nickel wound strings beat.
-While nickel wound strings will sound much brighter at first and then gradually lose that tone over the ensuing weeks/months, pure nickel strings sound a bit more broken in at first, and hold that tone for longer.
+While nickel wound strings will sound much brighter at first and then gradually lose that tone over the ensuing weeks/months, pure nickel strings sound a bit more broken in at first and hold that tone for longer.

 The biggest reason for this is that the nickel plating on nickel-plated steel is ground down over time against frets and from wear, exposing the steel underneath.
-While nickel is not prone to oxidation, steel definitely is, so once the steel comes through those strings will start to corrode.
-Pure nickel on the other hand, only has nickel underneath—it’s like “Turtles all the Way Down” which you should definitely listen to.
+While nickel is not prone to oxidation, steel certainly is, so once the steel comes through those strings will start to corrode.
+Pure nickel on the other hand, only has nickel underneath—it’s like “Turtles All the Way Down” which you should definitely listen to.